setheliot/eks_auto_mode/README.md

 ## How to use

-Run all command from an environment that has
+Run all commands from an environment that has
 * Terraform installed
-* aws cli installed
+* AWS CLI installed
-* AWS credentials to the target account for
+* AWS credentials configured for the target account

 ### Option 1.
 For those familiar with using Terraform
 1. Update the S3 bucket and DynamoDB table used for Terraform backend state here: [backend.tf](terraform/backend.tf).
 Instructions are in the comments in that file.